University of Alaska Anchorage Teaching Degrees Available

-The same year Kodiak Community College began, the Anchorage Regional Center became the Southcentral Regional Center, expanding to include community colleges, military education and graduate programs.
-This was the forefather of the current University of Alaska Anchorage.
-In 1968, construction began on a new campus for the center.
-The new campus opened in 1970 and, that same year, joined the University of Alaska as well as the Anchorage Senior College to form the University of Alaska Anchorage.
+In 1968, construction began on a new campus which opened in 1970.
+That same year, the campus joined the University of Alaska as well as the Anchorage Senior College to form the University of Alaska Anchorage.

 Today, the University of Alaska Anchorage is Alaska’s largest university, surrounded by both urban areas and the wild.
-There are satellite campuses in Homer, Kodiak, Soldotna, Valdez and Mat-Su.
+There are satellite campuses in Homer, Kodiak, Soldotna, Valdez, and Mat-Su.
 The college offers associate, bachelors, master’s and doctorate degrees.
-Located in the only Arctic state in the United States, students seek to leverage Alaska’s position in order to develop better understanding of the culture, policy and environmental issues that are unique to the state.

 University of Alaska Anchorage Accreditation Details